machine-learning-apps/ml-template-azure/README.md

 ### 4. Define your workspace parameters

 You have to modify the parameters in the <a href="/.cloud/.azure/workspace.json">`/.cloud/.azure/workspace.json"` file</a> in your repository, so that the GitHub Actions create or connect to the desired Azure Machine Learning workspace.
 Just click on the link and edit the file.

 Please use the same value for the `resource_group` parameter that you have used when generating the azure credentials.
-Change the `name` parameter to the name of your workspace, if you have already created one or choose any name, if you want the Action to create a new workpace in that resource group.
-You can also delete the parameter, if you want the action to use the default value, which is the repository name.
+If you already have an Azure ML Workspace under that resource group, change the `name` parameter in the JSON file to the name of your workspace, if you want the Action to create a new workspace in that resource group, pick a name for your new workspace, and assign it to the `name` parameter.
+You can also delete the `name` parameter, if you want the action to use the default value, which is the repository name.

 Once you save your changes to the file, the predefined GitHub workflow that trains and deploys a model on Azure Machine Learning gets triggered.
 Check the actions tab to view if your actions have successfully run.

 ### 5. Modify the code